Boeing VC-25: VC-25B

 While the initial delivery date was set to 2024, the Pentagon expects the jets to be two to three years late, with the Air Force projecting delivery of the first VC-25B in 2027, and the other in 2028, as of a 2023 press release.
 By 2025 the delivery date had slipped to 2029 and the Air Force was considering changes to the requirements to bring the delivery date back to 2027.

+In December 2025, the Air Force purchased a pair of 747-8I aircraft from Lufthansa for $400 million to be used for pilot training and spare parts for the VC-25Bs once they enter service.

+As the 747-8 fleet has issues with stringer cracks on the airframe, there are 95 repairs remaining for the first aircraft and 142 remaining for the second as of April 2026, according to a report by the Pentagon.